Martin Bucer: Exile in England (1549–1551)

 Bucer had ambitious goals in diffusing the Reformation throughout England.
 He was disappointed, therefore, when those in power failed to consult him in bringing about change.
 On learning about the custom of presenting a memorandum to the king every new year, he worked on a major treatise which he gave as a draft to his friend John Cheke on 21 October 1550.
 The "De Regno Christi" was the culmination of Bucer's many years of experience, a summary of his thought and theology that he described as his legacy.
 In it he urged Edward VI to take control of the English Reformation, and proposed that Parliament introduce fourteen laws of reform, covering both ecclesiastical and civil matters.
 In his view the Reformation was not only concerned with the church, but in all areas of life.
 Noting the difficult social conditions in England, he promoted the role of deacons to care for the poor and needy.
 He described marriage as a social contract rather than a sacrament, hence he permitted divorce, a modern idea that was considered too advanced for its time.
 He advocated the restructuring of economic and administrative systems with suggestions for improving industry, agriculture, and education.
 His ideal society was distinctively authoritarian, with a strong emphasis on Christian discipline.
 The De Regno Christi was never to be the charter of the English Reformation that Bucer intended: it was finally printed not in England but in Basel, in 1557.

 Bucer's last major contribution to the English Reformation was a treatise on the original 1549 edition of the Book of Common Prayer.
 Cranmer had requested his opinion on how the book should be revised, and Bucer submitted his response on 5 January 1551.
 He called for the simplification of the liturgy, noting non-essential elements: certain holidays in the liturgical calendar, actions of piety such as genuflections, and ceremonies such as private masses.
 He focused on the congregation and how the people would worship and be taught.
 How far Bucer's critique influenced the 1552 second edition of the Prayer Book is unknown.
 Scholars agree that although Bucer's impact on the Church of England should not be overestimated, he exercised his greatest influence on the revision of the Prayer Book.

-Death and legacy
+Death

 Bucer's time in England was dogged by illnesses, including rheumatism, coughs, and intestinal ailments.
 Symptoms such as vomiting, shivering, and sweating suggest severe tuberculosis.
 In February 1551, his health finally broke down, and on the 22nd he dictated an addition to his will.
 He named Walter Haddon and Matthew Parker as executors, commended his loved ones to Thomas Cranmer, and thanked his stepdaughter Agnes Capito for taking care of him.
 On 28 February, after encouraging those near him to do all they could to realise his vision as expressed in De Regno Christi, he died at the age of 59.
 He was buried in the church of Great St Mary's in Cambridge before a large crowd of university professors and students.